 “Oh, Tim,” she sighs.

-Jace’s face goes from panic to goofy grin.
+Jace’s face goes from panicked to goofy grin.

 We jump in the shower together.
 He begins soaping up my back.
 He knows the area well from all the massages he’s given me.
 We start doing it again.
 I grab the shower knobs and hold on as he rides me like we’re at in the rodeo.
 Jace does his best to control me while his dick is on its own Journey to Bountiful.
 We both get off.
 The shower is still warm.
 We uncouple and finish washing each other.
 How do I find these incredible fuckers?